Achilles Tendonitis Treatment near St Peters

 At times, we encounter a more challenging injury called Retrocalcaneal Bursitis.
 This involves inflammation in the lubricating fluid-filled sac located between the heel bone and the Achilles tendon.
 Often, a bony bump appears on the outside-top border of the back of the heel, known as a Haglund's deformity.

-Our 7 Part Program at SA Running Injury Clinic aims to lessen your Achilles Pain:
+SA Running Injury Clinic offers a 7 Part Program designed to alleviate your Achilles Pain:

-- Improve foot biomechanics, walking, and running patterns with custom orthotics
+- Address poor foot biomechanics/walking/running pattern with custom orthotics

 - Ice/Stretching/Massage/Dry Needling Regimes